Water worries in West force sports teams to get creative - WHIZ News

 “We have to stop thinking of it as being virtuous for people to use reclaimed water, because that water could be treated up to potable standards and used for anything,” she said.

-The Los Angeles Kings have an unusual source for water at the Staples Center and the Toyota Sports Performance Center practice facility.
+The Los Angeles Kings have an unusual source for water at the Crypto.com Arena and the Toyota Sports Performance Center practice facility.
 Both have an Energetico Climate Processor, which pulls humidity out of the air and turns it into water; the Kings said, combined, that saves a total of 620,500 gallons of city water a year.

 It takes about 10,000 gallons to make ice at the beginning of the NHL season.
 On game days, the Kings use 800 to 1,200 gallons to keep the surface playable, said Kelly Cheeseman, the chief operating officer of the L.A.
 Kings and AEG Sports.

-The first year of the climate processor system at the Staples Center, in 2018, the Kings used the majority of created water for the initial ice and maintenance.
+The first year of the climate processor system at the Crypto.com Arena, in 2018, the Kings used the majority of created water for the initial ice and maintenance.
 But now the 500 to 700 gallons per day goes toward the cooling towers that are part of the heating and air conditioning system (though the towers still need another 4,300 gallons a day of city water).

 If teams’ overall water usage is a relative drop in the bucket, then the long-term impact relies on star power, Porter said.
 In other words, teams can’t just practice, they must preach.